volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ### SiteAlign features

-This notebook reads the SiteAlign features from the respective [paper](https://onlinelibrary.wiley.com/doi/full/10.1002/prot.21858) and [SI table](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fprot.21858&file=prot21858-SupplementaryTable.pdf) to verify `kissim`'s implementation of the SiteAlign definitions:
+We read the SiteAlign features from the respective [paper](https://onlinelibrary.wiley.com/doi/full/10.1002/prot.21858) and [SI table](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fprot.21858&file=prot21858-SupplementaryTable.pdf) to verify `kissim`'s implementation of the SiteAlign definitions:

 ## `fingerprint_bit_coverage_variability.ipynb`

 ### Fingerprint bit coverage and variability

-Get coverage and variability of fingerprint bit positions across all fingerprints in our dataset.
+We check the coverage and variability of fingerprint bit positions across all fingerprints in our dataset.

 - Investigate missing bits across fingerprints
 - Investigate bit variability across fingerprints (standard deviation)